eadf/MPU6050_DMP6_Multiple/README.md

 In the unaltered example you need to connect your MPU6050 interrupt pin to Arduino like this:
 ```
-#define INTERRUPT_PIN_0 2  // use pin 2 on Arduino Uno & most boards
+#define INTERRUPT_PIN_0 2  // use pin 2 on Arduino Uno & most boards to INT pin on IMU #0
-#define INTERRUPT_PIN_1 3  // use pin 3 on Arduino Uno & most boards
+#define INTERRUPT_PIN_1 3  // use pin 3 on Arduino Uno & most boards to INT pin on IMU #1
 ```

 You will also need to connect Arduino output pins to each MPU6050 AD0 pin:
 ```
-#define AD0_PIN_0 4  // Connect this pin to the AD0 pin on MPU #0
+#define AD0_PIN_0 4  // Connect this pin to the AD0 pin on IMU #0
-#define AD0_PIN_1 5  // Connect this pin to the AD0 pin on MPU #1
+#define AD0_PIN_1 5  // Connect this pin to the AD0 pin on IMU #1
 ```

 To make this compile you will probably need the ```develop``` branch of i2cdevlib.